text that reads, crystals, rocks, minerals, gemstones

 A Mineral's Streak May Help with Identification

 A streak test is carried out by scraping the mineral across an unglazed porcelain plate.
-This must be done firmly otherwise no powder will be produced.
+This should be done firmly otherwise no powder will be produced.
 Sometimes a considerable amount of pressure is needed.

 For minerals harder than porcelain, a streak test will not be effective.
 These minerals are said to have either a white or colourless streak.
-They're also likely to scratch the plate which in itself will help with identification.
-The only minerals harder than 7 on Mohs scale are topaz, which is grade 8, corundum which is grade 9 and diamond which is 10.
+They're also likely to scratch the plate, which in itself will help with identification.

 Topaz occurs in a wide variety of colours and can also be colourless.
-When heated, it changes colour so identifying topaz on sight alone can be tricky.
-Topaz can sometimes be mistaken for quartz but it's much harder.
-In a streak test, it would easily scratch the porcelain plate which would tell you it must be topaz, corundum or diamond.
+When heated, it changes colour, so identifying topaz on sight alone can be tricky.

 Those with experience in carrying out a streak test will often be able to identify a mineral depending on how easy it is to produce the streak.